 IC A two-wire serial computer bus by Philips Semiconductors (now NXP Semiconductors).
-IC is an pins, clock and data, both running at +5V and pulled high with resistors.
-The bus operates at 100 kbits/second in standard mode and 400 kbits/second in fast mode.
+IC is an kbits/second in standard mode and 400 kbits/second in fast mode.

 Inter-Integrated Circuit.
 It is used to connect low-speed peripherals in an embedded system.
 The original system was created in the early 1980s as a battery control interface, but it was later used as a simple internal bus system for building control electronics.
-IC uses only two bi-directional viewing the debugging device activity in a software environment (PSoC Designer).
+I2C uses only two bi-directional pins, clock and data, both running at +5 V and pulled high with resistors.
+The bus operates at 100 viewing the debugging device activity in a software environment (PSoC Designer).

-ICE The in-circuit emulator that allows users to test the project in a hardware environment, while input/output (I/O) A device that introduces data into or extracts data from a system.
+ICE The in-circuit emulator that allows you to test the project in a hardware environment, while input/output (I/O) A device that introduces data into or extracts data from a system.